 Continuing Studies statement on use of educational technology

-This course will require the use of MS Project and may use other education technology such as internet-based applications, cloud services, or social media.
+This course may use education technology such as internet-based applications, cloud services, or social media.
 In order to complete this course you will be required to either consent to the disclosure of your personal information outside of Canada to enable use of these technologies, or work with the Division of Continuing Studies and the instructor to use other privacy protective options (such as using an alias or nickname).